Frequently Asked Questions About Penetration Testing

 What should we expect from the penetration testing process?

 Penetration testing is an extremely disciplined process.
 A penetration testing company should keep all stakeholders well-informed through every key stage of the process.
-As a company seeking network penetration testing services, you should expect the following (at a minimum): A well-coordinated, planned, documented and communicated approach to know what is happening and when A disciplined, repeatable approach should be followed The approach should be customized to suit the unique environment of the business A clearly defined initiation process, planning process, coordinated testing and a collaborative delivery process to ensure accurate results and a clear understanding of remediation
+As a company seeking network penetration testing services, you should expect the following (at a minimum): A well-coordinated, planned, documented and communicated approach to know what is happening and when.
+A disciplined, repeatable approach should be followed.
+The approach should be customized to suit the unique environment of the business.
+A clearly defined initiation process, planning process, coordinated testing and a collaborative delivery process should be provided to ensure accurate results and a clear understanding of remediation.

 Do you supply software, hardware or remediation services?

 No, at Siege Cyber we only focus on what we are good at and that’s security services such as penetration testing, vulnerability assessments and user awareness training.
 We have worked with many IT service providers and can recommend a provider that we feel would best suit your needs.